 Although the stadium no longer exists, Amazon currently has the Steiner Sports Dallas Cowboys Texas Stadium Game Used Turf With Etched Glass Display Case.
 In other words, you could own a rare piece of Cowboys football history, and it only costs $40.

 Think of all of the Hall of Fame players, National Football League teams, and the home pro football games that have been played on that field.
 You could have a piece of that artificial turf from the retractable-roof stadium.
-That’s pretty darn cool to maybe get a piece from the end zone, or from the star logo in the middle of the field at the 50-yard line.
+That’s pretty darn cool to maybe get a piece from the end zone, or from the star logo in the middle of the field at the 50-yard line of the NFC East power.

-Yet, nothing compares to Cowboys stadium then and now, with the new stadium standing adjacent to Globe Life Park in Arlington, the home of the Texas Rangers.
+Yet, nothing compares to Cowboys stadium then and now, with the new stadium, and its massive video board, standing adjacent to the old Globe Life Park in Arlington, the home of the Texas Rangers.

-This is an amazing piece of history, and it absolutely could be yours.
+This is an amazing piece of history, though, and it absolutely could be yours.